Contraception

 There are two types of ECP:

-• One type is effective for us to four days after unprotected sex
+• One type is effective for up to 3 days after unprotected sex

 • The other type is effective for up to 5 days after unprotected sex